Lamb’s Ears: Grow a Potent Antibacterial Bandage in Your Back Yard

 Antibacterial properties

 Due to the fuzziness of its leaves, the Lamb’s Ear can absorb blood and can help with closing the wound.
-And due to its antibacterial, anti-inflammatory, and antiseptic properties, even to this day, it can be an excellent alternative to new bandages.
+Due to its antibacterial, anti-inflammatory, and antiseptic properties, even to this day, it can be an excellent alternative to new bandages.

 More Medicinal Uses